Nagasaki Science Museum with Kids

 • Food: Light snacks allowed in rest zones, but no full restaurant onsite.

-• By Tram: Take the tram to Heiwa-koen (Peace Park) or Uenohara Station, then walk about 15 minutes uphill.
+• By Tram: Take the tram to Matsuyama-machi Station, then walk about 7 minutes uphill to the museum entrance.

 • By Taxi: Around 10 minutes from Nagasaki Station, convenient for families with younger kids or strollers.